jfalxa/wchooks/README.md

 If no deps are specified, the value will be created only once and won't ever change.

 The array of deps is otherwise spread as arguments of the callback function.

-This allows you to define your callback function outside the scope of your component, hence allowing you to enforce a clear list of deps for this function.
+This allows to define your callback function outside the scope of your component, so you can enforce a clear list of deps for this function.

-You can also specify a custom `isEqual` function as last argument that will compare new props with old props in order to confirm that they have changed.
+You can also specify a custom `isEqual` function as last argument that will compare new deps with old deps to confirm that they have changed.

 ```typescript
 interface IsEqual<D extends any[]> {